-During the inspection, Mr. Tony Moore (Phone: 248-624-5050-ext.
-218; Fax: 248-624-6988; Cell: 248-303-2631) E-mail: tMoore@GlassAndMirrorCraft.com), Plant Manager, assisted me.
+Mr. Tony Moore (Phone: 248-624-5050-ext.
+218; Fax: 248-624-6988; Cell: 248-303-2631) Email: tMoore@GlassAndMirrorCraft.com), Plant Manager, was not present; out of the for the day.

-Glass and Mirror Craft Industries ("GMC Industries") moved into this building about 2002.
+Glass and Mirror Craft Industries ("GMC Industries") moved into this building about 2002; GMC Industries is in business for over 50 years.
 GMC Industries is in the business of glass fabrication involving cutting, polishing, insulating, tempering (heat treatment), laminating, etc. Predominantly, glasses are for architectural and commercial buildings.
-Glass pieces (large enough that the pieces cannot be air-borne and settle to ground quickly via gravity settling) are spilled in some areas of the plant.
-GMC Industries employs about 150 people (2016).
+Glass pieces (large enough [5-20 mm] that the pieces cannot be air-borne and settle to ground quickly via gravity settling) are spilled in some areas of the plant.
+GMC Industries employs about 150 people (2018).